-Vision is sometimes very lacking in the world, and helping to capture other people’s visions for their built environment, and helping them become reality, is one of the most rewarding things one can do.
+Vision is sometimes lacking in the world.
+I think that helping to capture other people’s vision for their built environment and then helping to make it a reality is one of the most rewarding things one can do.
 Successful collaborations with likeminded clients keeps me going.

-I believe that the purpose of architecture is to envision a sustainable future.
+I believe that the purpose of architecture is to contribute to a sustainable future.
 Ironically, sometimes looking to our past is the most important things we can do to build this future.
-This is part of the reason why I work to save old buildings, improve them, even move them out of harms way.
-I have helped adapt houses into office buildings an meeting houses, and have made small and large changes to a large range of commercial buildings.
-I have worked on multi-million dollar projects and have spent 15 minutes giving some people advice that changed their thinking.
-Its all worthwhile work..
-My life’s work has been focused on providing design services that aim to make the city more livable, protect the countryside and encourage a transportation system that does both.
+This is part of the reason why I work to save old buildings, improve them, and maybe even move them to a new location.
+I have helped adapt houses into office buildings and meeting houses, and guided small and large changes to a wide variety of commercial structures.
+I have worked on multi-million dollar projects; other times, I spent 15 minutes giving advice that redirected and focused the owners’ thinking.
+It is all necessary and worthwhile work.